-The Tufts Launchpad│Accelerator (TLA) is a new grant program funded by the University to address the greatest challenge in academic technology transfer, which is the funding gap – often referred to as the “valley of death” – between where federal funding of basic research ends and commercial interest begins.
+The Tufts Launchpad│Accelerator (TLA) is a grant program funded by the University to address the greatest challenge in academic technology transfer, which is the funding gap – often referred to as the “valley of death” – between where federal funding of basic research ends and commercial interest begins.
 In many instances, university generated technologies and inventions, at the point at which they are disclosed to the technology transfer office, are just too early to attract established companies or investors interested in funding a start-up.
 The goal of the TLA Program is to advance Tufts invented technologies along a path toward product development, de-risking technologies by moving them past a critical risk/valuation point.
 Examples might include, in the case of a molecular target for drug intervention, generation of hits or candidate leads, or in the case of a therapeutic candidate, demonstration of efficacy in a relevant preclinical disease model, or in the case of a device or instrument, development of a prototype.
-The application process for the first round of funding is outlined below.
-For questions, please email Farnaz.Bakhshi@tufts.edu.
+The application process for the second round of funding is outlined below.
+For questions, please email Farnaz.Bakhshi@tufts.edu and Jeffrey.Bombardier@tufts.edu.

 To accelerate research projects towards one of the following outcomes: